OUR STYLES OF YOGA

-GENTLE HATHA FLOW
+GENTLE HEALING HATHA

 A great class for those who enjoy a slower class, welcoming to beginners and those with health concerns.
 It is also a fantastic class for stress reduction and can be helpful to experienced yogis seeking more refinement while building their yoga practice.
 Each class includes the practice of pranayama (breath work) and will finish with a deep relaxation called Yoga Nidra.